exadel-inc/etoolbox-authoring-kit/docs/md/customizing-toolkit.md

 The ToolKit API is designed in a way to make operation *Targets* more convenient than operation "bare" XML DOM entities.
 There are 40+ methods that comprise functional areas such as:

-- retrieving/setting of the (tag)name, prefix, and postfix;
+- Retrieving/setting of the (tag)name, prefix, and postfix;
-- retrieving/creating child targets by name or by relative path (multi-segment paths are supported);
+- Retrieving/creating child targets by name or by relative path (multi-segment paths are supported);
-- traversing the targets tree upward and downward and finding a matching sub- or super-target by criteria;
+- Traversing the targets tree upward and downward and finding a matching sub- or super-target by criteria;
-- moving, inserting, or deleting child targets;
+- Moving, inserting, or deleting child targets;
-- setting an attribute to a target;
+- Setting an attribute to a target;
-- mapping a "whole" annotation to a target (its properties become the target's attributes);
+- Mapping a "whole" annotation to a target (its properties become the target's attributes);
-- removing attributes, etc.
+- Removing attributes, etc.

 Consider the following example: